+- One more class after today.

-- ► Today: - 1.
-Discuss Menzio and Shi (2011)
+- ► Today:

+- 1. Discuss Menzio and Shi (2011)

-2. Block Recursive Equilibrium
+- 2. Block Recursive Equilibrium

-- 3. Why this is useful. - Everyone should have started the first project: the "empirical regularities" project.
+- 3. Why this is useful.

+- ▶ HW due this week and next.

+- Last class: probably not review, open to suggestions.

 Motivation

 - Search and matching models of the labor market can be hard to solve: - 1.
 Vacancy posting firm: needs to know the distribution of workers & their reservation/application strategies. - 2.
 Searching worker: needs to know the number of vacancies to set reservation/application strategies. - 3.
 Potentially very complicated fixed point problem. - ▶ Problem becomes much harder with heterogeneity: - Vacancy posting firm needs to know the type distribution of workers, as well as the reservation/application strategy by types. - Workers need to know the number of vacancies, i.e., the type distribution of workers. - Menzio and Shi: specify prices in such a way that they do not depend on the distribution.